BoiseState/CS321_Bioinformatics/README.md

 file.

 For example, the table below shows the improvement the instructors got on their solution.
 Note that your times will be different due to different hardware and differences in the implementation.
+Also, we turned off the creation of the database for these timings -- creation of the database will take a significant amount of time.

 | gbk file | degree | sequence length | cache | cache size | cache hit rate | run time |
 | -------- | ------ | --------------- | ----- | ---------- | -------------- | -------- |